tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Count Instances of a Character in a String

 Create a function that takes two strings as arguments and returns the number of times the first string (the single character) is found in the second string.

+__Ejemplos:__

-__Ejemplos:__ char\_count("a", "acme") ➞ 1 char\_count("c",
+    char_count("a", "acme") ➞ 1
-"Chamber of secrets") ➞ 1 char\_count("b", "big fat bubble") ➞ 4 Notes
+    char_count("c", "Chamber of secrets") ➞ 1
+    char_count("b", "big fat bubble") ➞ 4
-Your output must be case-sensitive (see …

-interview
+Notas: Su salida debe distinguir entre mayúsculas y minúsculas (consulte el segundo ejemplo).

 Tema: lenguaje\_fundamentos